-Microsoft Excel is finally catching up with the needs of investors by adding some support for automatic refresh of Stock prices and data.
-Office Watch will explain what’s now possible and it’s limitations.
+Microsoft Excel has caught up with the needs of investors by adding automatic refresh of Stock prices and Currency data.
+Office Watch will explain what’s now possible and its limitations.

 Ever since Microsoft added Stock and Currency Linked Data Types to Excel 365 there’s been requests for automatic refreshing of the prices.
 This was a request during the previews of Stock data feeds.
-It’s taken three years for Microsoft to catch up with this obvious need and when they finally act, it’s in a ham fisted and simplistic way.
+It took three years for Microsoft to catch up with this obvious need and when they finally act, it’s in a ham-fisted and simplistic way.

 Stock data in Excel isn’t real time data (that’s expensive from special services) but it’s updated quite quickly.
 For major markets like the delay is usually 15 minutes.
 It’s always been necessary for Excel to keep up with the latest prices but it’s not been easy or obvious.